 No. The differences are so small that a classroom using both the Original and the Revised Editions can easily follow along with the reading.

 Is the Revised Edition available in the same formats as the Original?

 Yes.
 Paperbacks (and hardbacks of the text) are available from our online store and from many resellers.

 PDF and MP3 files are available only from our online store.

-eBooks are available from the eBook vendors: Amazon has the Kindle edition, and Apple and Google sell their eBooks from their stores.
-Well-Trained Mind Press does not sell the eBooks from our website.
+Ebooks are available from multiple ebook vendors.
+Well-Trained Mind Press does not sell the ebooks from our website.